chocolatey/choco/docs/generated/CommandsDownload.md

      Certificate Password - the client certificate's password to the source.
        Defaults to empty.

-     --outputdirectory=VALUE
+     --out, --outdir, --outputdirectory, --output-directory=VALUE
      OutputDirectory - Specifies the directory for the downloaded Chocolatey package file.
 If not specified, uses the current directory.

+ -i, --ignoredependencies, --ignore-dependencies
+     IgnoreDependencies - Ignore dependencies when installing package(s).
+       [Licensed editions](https://chocolatey.org/compare) v1.9.0+ Defaults to false.

      --recompile, --internalize
      Recompile / Internalize - Download all external resources and recompile the package to use the local resources instead.
+Business editions only (licensed version 1.5.0+).

      --resources-location=VALUE
-     Resources Location - When recompiling, use this location for resources instead of embedding the downloaded resources into the package.
+     Resources Location - When internalizing, use this location for resources instead of embedding the downloaded resources into the package.
+Can be a file share or an internal url location.
+When it is a file share, it will attempt to download to that location.
+When it is an internal url, it will download locally and give further instructions on where it should be uploaded to match package edits.
+Business editions only (licensed version 1.5.1+).

+     --download-location=VALUE
+     Download Location - OPTIONAL - when internalizing, download the resources to this location.
+Used with Resources Location (and defaults to Resources Location when not set).
+Business editions only (licensed version 1.8.3+).

      --append-useoriginallocation, --append-use-original-location
      Append -UseOriginalLocation - When `Install-ChocolateyPackage` is
        internalized, append the `-UseOriginalLocation` parameter to the function.
 Business editions only (licensed version 1.7.0+).
-Requires at least Chocolatey v0.10.1 for `Install-ChocolateyPacakge` to recognize the switch appropriately.
+Requires at least Chocolatey v0.10.1 for `Install-ChocolateyPackage` to recognize the switch appropriately.
 Overrides the feature
        'internalizeAppendUseOriginalLocation' set to by default to 'False'.